 - decide if you wish to add review sessions to your study schedule and fill in your study plan with study tools & review apps to support the productivity of your work,

-- edit each study week by adding or deleting concrete readings.
+- edit each study week by adding or deleting concrete readings or simply by using drag & drop in the All Weeks view.

 Below you can see both ALL WEEKS and CURRENT WEEK views of your 8-month CFA level 1 study schedule: